Herberts Vasiļjevs

-Herberts Vasiļjevs (born May 27, 1976) is a retired Latvian professional ice hockey player who played as a center and right winger.
-In the course of his playing career, he saw action in 51 NHL contests and spent more than ten years playing in the German DEL with Krefeld Pinguine.
-He represented the Latvian national teams at three Olympic Games.
+Herberts Vasiļjevs (born 27 May 1976) is a retired Latvian professional ice hockey center and right winger.
+He played in 51 NHL contests and spent more than ten years in the German DEL with Krefeld Pinguine.
+He also represented the Latvian national teams at three Olympic Games.

 Playing career

 Herberts Vasiļjevs is a son of Haralds Vasiļjevs, a well-known Latvian ice hockey player and coach, who coached the Latvian national ice hockey team from 1999 to 2001.
 He grew up in Latvia, but came to Germany in the early 1990s when his father accepted the player-coach position of the senior team at ERC Westfalen 90 Dortmund.
 Herberts played in the junior team of Dortmund.
 His father later moved on to coach the junior team of Krefeld Pinguine of the German DEL (Deutsche Eishockey League).

 After playing the 1994/95 season for Krefeld Pinguine, Herberts Vasiļjevs moved to North America where he played junior and minor league hockey.
 He was then signed by the Florida Panthers of NHL as a free agent in 1998.

 Vasiļjevs was one of three Latvian players who have reached NHL without ever being drafted in an NHL Entry Draft (the other two were Pēteris Skudra and Raitis Ivanāns).
 From 1998 to 2002, Vasiļjevs played 51 NHL games with the Florida Panthers, Atlanta Thrashers and Vancouver Canucks, scoring 8 goals and 7 assists.
 After spending the entire 2002–03 season with Vancouver Canucks' minor league affiliate, Manitoba Moose of the AHL, Vasiļjevs was not re-signed by the Canucks.

 He continued his career in the Russian Superleague and the DEL.
 In 2005, he returned to the Krefeld Pinguine organization, the team where he started his professional hockey career 11 years earlier.
 In the summer of 2010, after long negotiations, Vasiļjevs re-signed a new contract with Krefeld up until 2013.

-On May 21, 2015, Vasiljevs solidified his status amongst Krefeld's history in agreeing to a one-year extension to return for an 11th season with the Pinguine.
-He announced his retirement on February 26, 2017.
+On 21 May 2015 Vasiljevs consolidated his status amongst Krefeld's history in agreeing to a one-year extension to return for an 11th season with the Pinguine.
+He announced his retirement on 26 February 2017.